OctopusDeploy/docs/docs/guides/azure-deployments/resource-groups/deploy-using-an-azure-resource-group-template.md

 ### Template Contained in a Package

-By selectingÂ *File inside a Package*Â as theÂ *Template Source*, you can select a package which will contain your template and parameter JSON files.
+By selecting *File inside a Package* as the *Template Source*, you can select a package which will contain your template and parameter JSON files.

 ![](/docs/images/3702895/3964971.png)